Blood Flow Restriction

 What is Blood Flow Restriction?

 Despite using lighter weights during BFR exercises, the physiological response within the muscles is akin to lifting heavier weights.
-This leads to increased muscle hypertrophy, strength gains, and improved endurance, all without having to subject the body to the strains of lifting heavier weights!
+This leads to increased muscle hypertrophy, strength gains, tissues healing, and improved endurance, all without having to subject the body to the strains of lifting heavier weights!

 BFR helps you avoid muscle atrophy during times of weight-bearing restrictions, and quickly build back muscle mass when lost due to required immobilization.